xn0-MM/PruebaTecnicaInari/README.md

 - Goal: pipeline fails when tests fail and produces a publishable report.
 - Strategy:
   - PRs: fast smoke in Chrome (`npm run cy:smoke -- --browser chrome`), no Pages publication.
-  - `main`/schedule: regression suite runs in parallel per browser (Chrome + Firefox), reports merged and published to GitHub Pages.
+  - `main`/`develop`/schedule: regression suite runs in parallel per browser (Chrome + Firefox), reports merged and published to GitHub Pages.
   - Artifacts: HTML report in `docs/report/index.html` (inline assets).
 Screenshots/videos can be enabled in Cypress if desired.
   - Retries: keep low (0-2); fix flakiness instead of hiding it.
+  - Branch model: `main` -> `develop` -> `feature/*`; CI runs smoke on PRs into develop/main, full regression on pushes to develop/main, and scheduled nightly to catch drift.
 - Cache `node_modules` based on `package-lock.json` to speed up.
 - Install with `npm ci` in CI.
 - Example GitHub Actions workflow: